Is Colombia Safe to Travel Right Now? How to Travel Safely in Colombia!

 While I lived in this fascinating, I traveled to more than 15 places around Colombia (some very remote areas) all by myself and although I was a 23-year-old female, I looked more like a 16-year-old girl.

-Even when I traveled by bus for 12 hours, then by truck for 1 hour, then by motorcycle for 15 minutes, then on horseback for a few hours to get to the archeological sites of San Agustin, I felt safe and secure.
+Even when I traveled by bus for 12 hours, then by truck for 1 hour, then by motorcycle for 15 minutes, and finally on horseback for a few hours to reach the archaeological sites of San Agustin, I felt safe and secure.

-I was very cautious about everything I did but I had the most amazing time and one of the most memorable experiences of my life.
+I was very cautious about everything I did but I had the most fantastic time and one of the most memorable experiences of my life.

-When you are traveling alone, especially for females, it is important to be very diligent about your safety no matter where your international travel takes you.
+When you are traveling alone, especially for females, it is essential to be very diligent about your safety no matter where your international travel takes you.

 It will be best for you to leave activities like late nights and alcohol out of your plans during your visit to Colombia.